prosperevergreen/online-market-tau/README.md

-# An online shop
+# A demo online shop

-A Fullstack web shop with vanilla JS, HTML & CSS.
+A Fullstack web app that works as an a sample online shop with vanilla JS, HTML & CSS.

 Link to app site below
 1. [JWT Web Version](https://jwtwebdev66.herokuapp.com/)